 Reveal new information

 IoT in Big Data analytics helps businesses to extract information to get better business insights.
 Better business insights help in taking better decisions that result in high ROI.
-Due to an increase in demand for data storage, companies are switching to big data cloud storage that lowers the implementation cost.
+Due to an increase in demand for data storage, companies are switching to big data cloud storage which lowers the implementation cost.

 The features of Big Data in IoT are reshaping the upcoming generation of the e-health care system and developing an innovative solution in the healthcare field.
 Big data will now lead to data-driven research instead of hypothesis-driven research.
 IoT will control and analyze the connection between sensors and existing big data.